in-serinder/in-serinder.github.io/README.md

 ## Using the site
 I've used a few JavaScript libraries.
 If you need to, you can configure them by modifying the YAML file.
 However, I haven't fully completed this website yet.

+### This website is currently just a practice project for me.
+I plan to completely redesign and rebuild it in the future